postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 ## Editing an example

-Examples are stored in a collection below their associated requests.
-You can edit an example any time after adding it to remove sensitive tokens, change the status code, or make any other adjustments.
+Examples are stored in a collection with their associated requests.
+You can edit an example at any time to remove sensitive tokens, change the status code, or make any other adjustments.

 1. Select **Collections** in the sidebar.
 1. Select a request, and then select an example to open it.